How are the biggest companies treating their employees during the coronavirus crisis?

 Companies are changing their policies often, and the Just tracker will be updated multiple times a week with information directly from these companies as they make announcements about their updated policies and procedures.
 Omens says the tracker may expand as companies further implement changes.
 It’s also not just about keeping an eye on what companies are doing during the coronavirus crisis, when need is high, she says, but also about keeping them accountable as this crisis ends.
 “We know that the economy is not going to, you know, flip a switch back, so it’s really going to be important . . . that the investment in the workforce and their own workforces sort of continues in the long run, not just during this very specific period of time,” she says.

-An analysis of the inaugural data from the tracker found that the most common responses from these 100 largest employers found that half of these companies have made special customer accommodations such as reserving the first hour of shopping for especially vulnerable customers, and half have also set up work-from-home policies.
+An analysis of the inaugural data from the tracker found that half of these 100 largest employers have made special customer accommodations such as reserving the first hour of shopping for especially vulnerable customers, and half have also set up work-from-home policies.
 More than two-thirds have expanded or introduced paid sick leave policies, and 28% have continued to pay hourly employees affected by closures or service suspensions, including many in the tech community.
 So far, just 4% have announced layoffs, and 6% temporary furloughs.

 “Right now it’s hard to assess how companies are doing relative to each other, since it’s so early,” Omens says.
 The tracker can help compare and contrast company responses, and also see the range of actions companies are taking: For instance, some have announced C-suite pay cuts but are simultaneously considering furloughs.
 Just Capital also released a list of principles to help guide these companies on the right steps they can take during the coronavirus crisis.
 Those principles include leadership support for workers’ health and financial security, including policies such as hazard pay; practices that could minimize job loss, such as shifting to a four-day workweek or shift-sharing; and calling on Congress to pass paid family and sick leave for all workers.